On the fixation probability of an advantageous allele in a population with skewed offspring distribution: Introduction

 with $c_N \sim (\alpha-1) \Gamma(\alpha) N^{1-\alpha} $ and

 \end{defi}

-Note that the $\Lambda$-ASP is the block counting process corresponding to the $\Lambda$-ancestral selection graph that one obtains informally by reversing time in Figure~\ref{Figure Moran 2}, see also for \cite{CV23, GKP23} for in other settings analogously defined $\Lambda$-ancestral selection graphs.
+The $\Lambda$-ASP is the block counting process corresponding to the $\Lambda$-ancestral selection graph that one obtains informally by reversing time in Figure~\ref{Figure Moran 2}.
+Let us mention here the related works \cite{CV23, GKP23}, where analogously defined $\Lambda$-ancestral selection graphs in different settings are considered.

-\begin{rem} As already mentioned in the introduction in \cite{GKP23} a more general model is considered.
-There wildtype and selective individuals reproduce independently according to two (possibly different) $\Lambda$-mechanisms.
-This allows for more general selective events than the ones possible in our model.
-Nevertheless, the dual ancestral selection process constructed in \cite{GKP23} has (as our $\Lambda$-ASP) only a binary branching component (even though at selective reproduction offspring distributions can be skewed), because as at all reproduction events also at a selective reproduction event only a single individual reproduces.
-Therefore, it seems reasonable to believe that parts of our analysis could prove useful in order to estimate the fixation probability more explicitly in the setting considered in \cite{GKP23}.

-Nonetheless, the $\Lambda$-ASP in \cite{GKP23} differs from our process in two aspects.
-The rate of downward jumps in \cite{GKP23} depends on the event whether the potential parent is among the potential ancestors or not.
-Due to our construction of the model we do not need to distinguish these cases, which simplifies the transition rates in our case.
-Furthermore, for our $\Lambda$-ASP the branching rate is asymptotically linear in $n$ (if $n\in o(N)$, which is at least under stationarity with high probability the case).
-This is in the setting considered in \cite{GKP23} in general not the case.
-Selective events in \cite{GKP23} are given through a $\Lambda$-mechanism.
-At these events many selective arrows can be generated.
-The rate to jump upwards at such an event is then proportional to the probability that one of the potential ancestors is hit by one of the selective arrows generated.
-This probability is in general not (asymptotically) linear in the number of potential ancestors. \end{rem} Note that the jump rates from $n$ to $j$ of the $\Lambda$-ASP are given by the respective time changed rates of the block counting process of the $\Lambda$-coalescent (i.e.\ the rate at which some $(n-j+1)$-merger occurs when there are presently $n$ blocks).
+Note that the jump rates $r_{n,j}$ from $n$ to $j$ of the $\Lambda$-ASP are given by the respective time changed (through multiplication with $c_N$) rates of the block counting process of the $\Lambda$-coalescent (i.e.\ the rate at which some $(n-j+1)$-merger occurs when there are presently $n$ blocks).
 The practical interest in defining the $\Lambda$-ASP lies in the following sampling duality.
 It has been used widely in the literature, in particular also to determine (asymptotic) expressions for the fixation probability.
 Basically it states that all individuals in a sample have the wildtype iff all potential ancestors of these individuals have the wildtype.

 \begin{prop}[Duality] Let $k,n \leq N$ and $t>0$.
 The following hypergeometric duality holds